vishuchauhan27/Linux_priv_Scripts/README.md

 ## 🛡️ **les.sh**

 ### 🔍 **Description**
-`les..sh` (Linux Exploit Suggester) is a lightweight script that scans a system for known vulnerabilities based on its kernel and distribution version.
+`les.sh` (Linux Exploit Suggester) is a lightweight script that scans a system for known vulnerabilities based on its kernel and distribution version.
 It's a quick way to assess security risks on Linux systems.

 ### 🌟 **Key Features**
 - Fast, lightweight, and easy-to-use.